-A Jam -Packed day of family fun awaits you at the Frazier, as we celebrate the addition of exciting new artifacts to Lewis and Clark Experience exhibit.
+A jam-packed day of family fun awaits you at the Frazier as we celebrate the exciting new addition of select artifacts to our exhibit The Lewis and Clark Experience.

-Rivers were crucial to Lewis and Clark’s expedition with the Corps of Discovery as they ventured across the American West to the Pacific Ocean.
-Butch Bouvier, also known as Mr. Keelboat, has re-created three of the most important boats they used on their journey—the Keelboat, the White Pirogue, and the mysterious Iron Boat, which disappeared along the way, never to be found.
-He and Sterling Fitcher, a re-enactor who portrays John Colter, the first Mountain Man of the West, will deliver the three boats to the Frazier on June 22nd.
+When Lewis and Clark led the Corps of Discovery on its famous expedition across the American West to the Pacific Ocean, rivers proved to be a crucial part of their journey.
+Butch Bouvier, also known as Mr. Keelboat, has re-created three of the most important boats that were used by the Corps: the Keelboat, the White Pirogue, and the mysterious Iron Boat, which disappeared along the way, never to be found again.
+Bouvier and Sterling Fitcher, a re-enactor who portrays John Colter, the first Mountain Man of the West, will deliver the three boats to the Frazier on June 22nd.

-This day of activities is in collaboration with community partners and institutions:
+This day of activities is presented in collaboration with community partners and institutions

 12 PM – Lewis and Clark radio show interp

 1 - 2 PM – “In the Wake of Lewis and Clark: A conversation with Butch “Mr. Keelboat” Bouvier”

 2:20 PM – Cannon and rifle demos (weather permitting)

 This program is included in the price of admission | Free for Frazier Members